Seb-sti1/Seb-sti1/README.md

 Hello, I'm Seb-sti1 !

-I am currently in my first year of a Master of Science in Engineering at ENSTA Paris.
+I am currently completing the MSc "Autonomous Systems" at Technical University of Denmark (DTU), as a double degree, after two years at ENSTA Paris.